IDAES/idaes-pse/docs/advanced_user_guide/custom_models/unit_model_development.rst

 * checking and validating the “dynamic” and “has_holdup” configuration arguments to ensure consistency,
 * adding `Port` objects to the model,
-* create simple material balances between states (equal flow of each component in each phase), and,
+* creating simple material balances between states (equal flow of each component in each phase), and,
 * a method for initializing simple unit models.

 More details on the `UnitModelBlockData` class can be found in the :ref:`technical specifications<technical_specs/core/unit_model_block:Unit Model Class>`.